donaldlin30/donaldlin30/README.md

 ### Hi there, this is Donald 👋

-I am a Ph.D. student in computer science at the [University of Michigan](https://cse.engin.umich.edu/), focusing on AI for healthcare.
+I am a CSE Ph.D. student at the [University of Michigan](https://cse.engin.umich.edu/), focusing on AI for healthcare.
 I obtained my undergraduate degree at Davidson College.

-For more information, please access my personal website [here](https://donaldlin30.github.io/).
+For more information, please access my personal website [here](https://donaldxinlin.github.io/).

 <!--
 **donaldlin30/donaldlin30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.